konsumer/gatsby-remark-graph/README.md

 ## install

-'npm install --save gatsby-transformer-remark gatsby-remark-graph'
+`npm install --save gatsby-transformer-remark gatsby-remark-graph`

 ## How to use